github/docs/content/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews.md

 {% data reusables.pull_requests.required-reviews-for-prs-summary %} For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-pull-request-reviews-before-merging)."

-{% tip %}
+> [!TIP]

-**Tip**: If necessary, people with _admin_ or _write_ access to a repository can dismiss a pull request review.
+> If necessary, people with _admin_ or _write_ access to a repository can dismiss a pull request review.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/dismissing-a-pull-request-review)."

-{% endtip %}

 ## Further reading